 In 2018 on the occasion of its 10 years of activity “Zagamilaw” is again selected for the “Top Legal Awards” between the best Italian Law Firms with office also in South Italy and decides to restructure itself replacing the office in Toronto with a sharing office in Connecticut by virtue of the partnership with the “Studio Legale Agnoloni” and with a sharing office in Florida.
 Also and above all “Zagamilaw” opens a representative office in Singapore, thereby confirming its international vocation and constituting an important gateway to the whole Asia.

-Finally in 2020 “Zagamilaw” is – as recognized by important national and international newspapers – among the first law firms throughout all Italy to face the health and economic emergency resulting from the spread of Covid-19, in particular by creating a special task force operating all day for all days of the week, assisting its clients in invoking the force majeure principle to justify the impossibility of fulfilling their obligations and proposing concrete solutions for the rapid economic recovery of the activities.
+In 2020 “Zagamilaw” opens its main office in Piazza di Spagna in front of the Spanish Steps and so in the heart of Rome and of the entire Italy.
+And is – as recognized by important national and international newspapers – among the first law firms throughout all Italy to face the health and economic emergency resulting from the spread of Covid-19, in particular by creating a special task force operating all day for all days of the week, assisting its clients in invoking the force majeure principle to justify the impossibility of fulfilling their obligations and proposing concrete solutions for the rapid economic recovery of the activities.